First reviewed May 2014

 The HTC Desire 610 has now been superseded by the HTC Desire 620.

 Having said it would extend its insanely short phone refresh cycle and stop releasing so many devices in 2012, HTC is doing the opposite and producing more phones than ever.
 Launched in May 2014, the HTC Desire 610 is its latest mid-range 4G phone, replacing the HTC Desire 601.

 Since the arrival of the HTC Desire 620, the new head of HTC’s mid-range family, you can now get your hands on the HTC Desire 610 for as little as £150/ $135.
 The Motorola Moto G has raised the bar for budget smartphones and given they’ll cost you roughly the same amount the HTC Desire 610 needs to improve significantly on its predecessor if it’s to challenge Motorola’s superb bargain handset.

 If you don’t like big phones then you’ll want to steer clear because the design is by no means delicate.
 The HTC Desire 610 comes in chunky two-tone plastic and is available in red, white or dark blue.
 The back is shiny and durable, resisting scratches pretty well, although we’ve noticed greasy fingerprints do tend to remain on the blue version we‘ve been testing.
 As we’d expect from a budget phone it doesn’t feel as premium as the plastic on higher-end models like the iPhone 5C or the higher-end Lumia phones, but it does feel very solid.

-The sides and front are covered with a grippier matt plastic, which works rather well.
-Not only does it prevent the HTC Desire 610 from slipping through your fingers, the two-tone design also gives the phone a stylish charm.
+The sides and front use a matt plastic which provides extra grip, preventing the HTC Desire 610 from slipping through your fingers.
+The two-tone design also gives the handset a stylish charm.

 SEE ALSO: Best Cheap Phones Round-up